joeldomke/supabase-errors-js/README.md

 An error handling library for the [Supabase JS](https://github.com/supabase/supabase-js) and [GoTrue JS](https://github.com/supabase/gotrue-js) auth clients.

 The GoTrue API, which is also used by Supabase, does not return unique error codes.
-It does however return a descriptive error message.
+It does however, return a descriptive error message.
 This package maps these error messages to more usable unique error codes.
 There is an error handler for every JS client function that calls the API.

 ## Quick start